Skip to main content

 Practical Tips for Making Your Setup More Reliable

-1. Use Specific Conditions: A vague alert condition like “RSI < 50” might fire way too often.
-Combine multiple conditions so you only trade in scenarios that really matter, like “RSI < 30 AND price is below the 20-day moving average.”
+1. Use Specific Conditions: A vague alert condition like “RSI < 50” might fire too often.
+Combine multiple conditions so you only trade in scenarios that matter, like “RSI < 30 AND price is below the 20-day moving average.”

 2. Backup Your Settings: Keep a record of your bot configurations and alert messages.
 If something breaks, you won’t have to start from scratch.

 3. Simulate Before Going Live: If your bot (like Gunbot) has a simulation mode, use it.
-Run your TradingView alerts through a dummy environment first.
+Run TradingView alerts through a dummy environment first.
 See what your trades would look like.
 This can save you money and headaches.

 4. Stay Flexible: Don’t treat your initial setup as carved in stone.
 As you learn more and gather performance data, make small adjustments.
 Automation is powerful, but it’s not a one-and-done deal.
 Think of it as a living system you keep improving.